neuroinformatics-unit/gsoc/GSoC-2025/datashuttle:Extend the functionality to the TUI (Sumana).md

 ## Project proposal
 ## Personal statement
-- **Past experience**
+- **Past experience** <br/>
+  I have been actively contributing to open-source projects, collaborating with organizations like Microsoft Recommenders, Aeon, Open Library, Flyte, Wagtail, Open Climate Fix, and more.
+One of my most memorable moments was receiving appreciation from the Microsoft Recommenders maintainer after my first PR was merged ([link](https://x.com/miguelgfierro/status/1808596073847357646)).
+So far, I have successfully merged more than 15 PRs in these organisations and completed [Hacktoberfest 2024](https://holopin.io/@sumana2705).
+Additionally, I have completed the [Machine Learning Specialization](https://www.coursera.org/account/accomplishments/specialization/FRH15SYH6GVW) by Stanford University (Coursera), covering Supervised Learning, Advanced Learning Algorithms, and Unsupervised Learning.
 - **Motivation: why this project?**
 - **Match: why you?**
-- **Availability**
+- **Availability** <br/>
+  I do not have any other commitments during the program, I did not accept any Internship or other offers for the summer.
+I would be available for the whole program period.
+My University’s End Semester exams are scheduled from 25th April to 10th May, So I will be available for the whole program period.
+After this I will be having my Mid Semester Exams scheduled in September, that will also not take too much of my time due to less syllabus in Mid Sems.
+On an average, I will be available for 25 hours a week for the Summer period.
+I am ready to extend this whenever needed.

 ## GSoC
 - **GSoC experience**
 - **Are you also applying to projects with other organisations in GSoC 2025?** <br/>
-I looked for many Organisations working on various domains before concluding my search to datashuttle.
+I looked for many organisations working on various domains before concluding my search to datashuttle.
 I have made great connections contributing here and allocated majority of time and energy understanding the project.
 I also liked a project in UC-OSPO org so I may submit one proposal there too (just for the satisfaction), but I am not sure of it.
 I really want to work for `Extend the functionality of the Terminal User Interface` project this summer and it will be my top priority.